 music video, or other video with a movement sequence.
-Ask pupils to come up with verbal cues that would guide the movement sequence seen in the video (e.g. hand out, hand out, turn, turn)
+Ask pupils to come up with verbal cues that would guide the movement sequence seen in the video (e.g. hand out, hand consider the benefit of working togethe as a team in a physical activity.
+As pupils to conside what would happe if a soccer/camog player or dancer i a dance troupe 'di not think about the slowest bea

-Ask pupils t consider the benefit
+Ouestioning Ask pupils t